Meet Attorney Brad Bailey

 Middlesex County (MA) District Attorney’s Office

-Assistant District Attorney in MA's largest county, Brad Bailey was Senior
+Assistant District Attorney in MA's largest county, Brad Bailey was

-Lowell.
+and Lowell.
 As Senior Felony Assistant, Brad prosecuted the Office’s

 most serious cases including murders, rapes, attempted murders, armed